-This is the right path only if the arrow is aimed at the heart
+It’s the right path only when the arrow aims at the heart

 My first multiplies by gaiety.